vimeo/dials/README.md

 ```

 the output will be `Config: &{Val1:valueb Val2:5 Val3:true}`.
 Note that even when val-3 is defined in the yaml file and the file source takes precedence,
-only the value from command line flag populates the config due to the special `dialsflag` tag
+only the value from command line flag populates the config due to the special `dialsflag` tag.
+If you prefer the value for `Val3` be overwritten by other sources, then
+use the `dials` tag instead of the `dialsflag` tag